Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Experiments

 A further advantage of packing over competing un-padding approaches is the inherent load balancing provided by packing.
 So called un-padding approaches rely on dynamically launching custom kernels that ignore padding.
 A stated advantage of such implementations is the ability to avoid computing the complete (512 x 512) attention matrix.
 This provides additional computational savings compared to packing, where the attention matrix is computed in its entirety and then masked.
 Because of these additional savings, un-padding can exceed the theoretical upper bound for speed-up from packing ($2.013$ on Wikipedia).
 As a result of the dynamic nature of the approach, the processing time with un-padding is different for each sequence in the batch, and the amount of time required to process a batch of sequences will be determined by the processing time of the longest sequence in the batch (with the sequences being processed in parallel).
 Furthermore, in the multiple accelerator setting the processing time on each device will vary depending on the sequences in the batch that it receives.
 Devices which finish early have to wait for the slowest device to finish before exchanging gradients.
-This load-imbalance between the devices (and inside the batch) leads to a considerable decrease in the speed-up from un-padding as the number of accelerators is increased (see Figure~{\ref{f:comparespeed}}).
+This load-imbalance between the devices (and inside the batch) leads to a considerable decrease in the speed-up from un-padding as the number of accelerators is increased (see Figure~{\ref{f:comparespeed}} and Section~\ref{as:unpad}~\cite{appendix}).
 In contrast, packing (our approach) is inherently load-balanced.
 The processing time on each accelerator is independent of the content inside the batch received by the device.
 Any number of accelerators can therefore operate in unison without having to wait for the slowest batch to process (all per-device batches are equally fast).

-To demonstrate the severity of the load-imbalance issue, we consider the scaling of an un-padding approach with a per-device batch size of $32$ running on eight devices~\cite{unpadding_results}.
-From there, we readily extrapolate the performance to both larger and smaller cluster sizes by fitting a Gumbel distribution to the observed processing times~\cite{appendix} (Section~\ref{as:unpad}).
-On a single device with batch size $32$ un-padding outperforms packing and exceeds the theoretical upper-bound for packing.

-As the number of devices increases to two or more, the proposed packing approach outperforms the dynamic un-padding approach.
-On a cluster with $32$ accelerators the speed-up from un-padding drops to $50\%$ and with $2048$ devices the speed-up is only $30\%$.
-In contrast, the speed-up due to packing is independent of the number of accelerators and stays at $1.913$.
-Switching to a smaller batch size would reduce the load-imbalance issue to some extent, but would also result in under-utilization of the available memory and compute.